-The Community has the alternative to store the Binary in a system in the Community other than the Document Registry, and thus provide persistent URL in the
+The second alternative requires that the Community has the alternative to store the Binary in a system in the Community other than the Document Registry.
+This might be other centralized infrastructure, distributed infrastructure, or within the system implementing the Document

-DocumentReference.content.attachment.url.
-In this scenario the [ITI-65] transaction does not include the Binary Resource.
-When this is used by the Community member hosting the Document Source, that Community member shall:
+505 Source.
+The [ITI-65] transaction does not include the Binary, and the DocumentReference.content.attachment.url. value is a persistent URL to the Binary content.
+When this is used by the Community, the service hosting the Binary shall: